William Joseph Campbell (meteorologist): Career and research

-Polar Exploration and Research/Observations
+Polar exploration, research and observations

 During his graduate work, William studied ice physics, and he took part in the International Geophysical Year.
 He spent 15 months drifting in the Arctic Ocean on the ice island Alpha, he was a member of the first research team to dive under the arctic ice pack and survived a plane crash in Alaska.
 In 1962 and 1963, he participated in two traverses of Antarctica and survived another plane crash near the South Pole.

 His interest in polar research led him to both the Arctic and Antarctic regions to conduct research on 11 expeditions.
 Campbell Hills (Antarctica), 8 km west south west of Cape Lyttelton on the south side of Nimrod Glacier, was named in recognition of his Antarctic work.

-Remote Sensing of the Cryosphere
+Remote sensing of the cryosphere

-Before the satellite era, sea ice was one of the least understood variables in Earth’s climate system.
+Before the satellite era, sea ice was one of the least understood variables in Earth's climate system.
 Knowing firsthand the difficulties of doing physical work and research in the remote, vast, and hazardous environment of the polar regions, William pioneered the use of remote sensing techniques to observe the cryosphere.
 Since the polar regions are dark six months of the year and largely cloud covered, using the visible light was not suitable for monitoring the polar regions.
 He demonstrated and promoted the use of satellite microwave instruments to acquire global coverage of the Polar Regions during all weather conditions and periods of darkness.

-The first satellite passive-microwave atlases of the Polar Regions published by NASA in the 1980-90s represented a culmination point of William’s work that started during the IGY in 1957–58 and was followed with the 1970s AIDJEX, BESEX, POLEX, NORSEX international experiments that provided ground and airborne surface truth to continuously observe the Polar Regions globally.
+The first satellite passive-microwave atlases of the Polar Regions published by NASA in the 1980-90s represented a culmination point of William's work that started during the IGY in 1957–58 and was followed with the 1970s AIDJEX, BESEX, POLEX, NORSEX international experiments that provided ground and airborne surface truth to continuously observe the Polar Regions globally.
 The goal of establishing how to measure and record the changing extent of sea ice in both Polar Regions was largely accomplished by the end of the 1980s.
 In the following years, thanks to this work it became clear that sea ice in the Arctic was undergoing fundamental changes linked to climate change.